alevy/simple.cx/pages/postgresql-orm.md

 associations (join relations).
 There are subtleties though.
-As mentioned above, the implementations of `modelInfo`, `modelRead` and `modelWrite` are closely intertwined, and careless implementations will lead to bugs that cannot be dedected at compile time.
+As mentioned above, the implementations of `modelInfo`, `modelRead` and `modelWrite` are closely intertwined, and careless implementations will lead to bugs that cannot be detected at compile time.
 However, for common cases, where a `Model` is a record, PostgreSQL-ORM (optionally) uses Haskell Generics to automate the instance definition.
 In such cases, the a model definition might look like: